gauravmi/red-green-refactor/README.md

         - Click on the Settings icon.
         - Select the `Install Plugin from Disk...` option.
         - Now select the zip file for the plugin and restart the IDE.

+## How to publish the plugin?

+We need to set an Environment Variable(TOKEN) for publishing the plugin to JetBrains Marketplace.

+follow the below steps to set Environment Variable:

+1. Go to `Run tab`&rarr; `Edit Configuration`&rarr; `Edit configuration templates..`
+2. In Environment Variables textbox enter -> `TDD_TOKEN={token}`
+3. Run the `publishPlugin` task

 ## Important Links
 - [Plugin Compatibility](https://jetbrains.org/intellij/sdk/docs/basics/getting_started/plugin_compatibility.html)